meesvw/pydactyl/README.md

 # pydactyl
-Simple API wrapper for the Pterodactyl panel
+Simple API wrapper written in Python for the Pterodactyl panel